 What prompt engineering actually is

-A prompt is just the message you send to an AI tool.
-Prompt engineering is the practice of writing that message deliberately — with enough context, enough structure, and enough constraint that the AI produces something genuinely useful rather than something generically plausible.
+Prompt engineering is the practice of writing the message you send to an AI tool deliberately — with enough context, enough structure, and enough constraint that the AI produces something genuinely useful rather than something generically plausible.
+It sounds technical.
+It's not.

 The gap between a vague prompt and a specific one is often enormous.
 The same topic, asked two different ways, produces outputs that look like they came from two different tools.
 Developing the instinct for the specific ask is what separates people who use AI occasionally from people who use it as a reliable work accelerator.